wiqca/speakers/README.md

 After talks, we usually have a few minutes for any additional questions as well as time for you the speaker to promotote what _you_ are excited about!

 ### After the talk:

-All WIQCA talks will be recorded and uploaded to our [YouTube channel](https://www.youtube.com/channel/UCsT10UhbDFDT0C0n-YZIxmw), primarily for folks that are in different timezones.
+Unless the speaker opts out, all WIQCA talks will be recorded and uploaded to our [YouTube channel](https://www.youtube.com/channel/UCsT10UhbDFDT0C0n-YZIxmw), primarily for folks that are in different timezones.
 If you want to preview the video before we upload, let us know!

 ## Other questions/concerns/comments?